 For me a natural next step was to work at a job that was physically challenging and engaging.
 I trained as a river guide in Moab, UT and for four summers learned to push myself and understand my body’s limits.
 It was wonderful to work so hard physically and at the same time to become very in touch with the cycles and movements of nature.
 I also enjoyed helping people feel their own minds become less cluttered in the natural world without cellphones and TV’s.
 The river and the desert are still very calming places for me.
 After my time in Moab, I sought out a Rolfer to help me with some of the patterns of holding and tension I had developed from running rivers.
 In those sessions, I discovered not just those patterns, but also a whole constellation of other, older patterns, particularly the deeply ingrained ways of moving I learned in ballet.
 My Rolfing sessions allowed my body to adopt new structural relationships and new patterns of movement that felt deliciously free.
 I realized that training to become a Rolfer would allow me to continue my exploration of the body, and to give me an opportunity to more deeply affect others as well.

 I have been working as a Rolfer now since 2003 and I am continually awed by how Rolfing works for so many different people, each with their own unique relationship to their body.
 It’s an exciting privilege to be a part of each client’s ongoing process of finding a natural sense of freedom, support and expression.
-I currently am part of the contact improv community here in salt lake city and am still learning all that dancing with another person can teach.
-Also I am enjoying running half marathons yearly and triathlon sprint distances.
+I currently am part of the 5 Rhythms dance community here in Salt Lake City and am still learning all that dancing with people can teach.
 As I get older it is more and more clear to me how important movement is, and how important it is to me to keep the soft tissue open, alive, responsive and adaptable.
 To view my resume click here